 No evidence was found for ivermectin use in pregnancy.
+However, the BNF states that the manufacturer advises against using ivermectin in pregnancy.
 Limited evidence was identified in children or young people.
 However, because the overall recommendation is not to offer ivermectin, it is not expected to cause inequity among any groups.
 The panel considered the issue of equity and did not raise any additional concerns.
 However, the panel flagged the importance of not diverting ivermectin supply away from existing evidence-based indications in non-UK countries.